Vegan thumbprint cookies with a raspberry jam center and an almond glaze. Sound good? Great!

 - Let them cool for at least 30 minutes before glazing.

-- For the glaze, add the powdered sugar, soy milk and a drop or two of almond extract (just enough to get the flavor but nothing overpowering) to your electric mixer.
-A tablespoon of soy milk is too little, so you need just a few extra drops of soy milk to get the right amount.
+- For the glaze, add the powdered sugar, 1 tablespoon of soy milk and a drop or two of almond extract (just enough to get the flavor but nothing overpowering) to a bowl and mix together into a glaze.
+Add the extra ¼ tablespoon of soy milk slowly just until you get the right consistency.
+It needs to be thin enough to drizzle but not so thin that it slides right off the cookies.

 - Drizzle the glaze over your cooled cookies, or use a piping bag to pipe it on.